Slovenia prohibits all large indoor events due to coronavirus

 So far Slovenia has confirmed 12 cases of coronavirus and tested about 800 people.
 The first case was confirmed on Wednesday.

-Most people who are infected travelled in neighbouring Italy before being tested, and the Foreign Ministry on Friday advised all citizens to reconsider their travel plans and postpone all non-urgent travel.
+Most people who are infected traveled in neighboring Italy before being tested, and the Foreign Ministry on Friday advised all citizens to reconsider their travel plans and postpone all non-urgent travel.

 The Health Ministry said none of the confirmed coronavirus patients were in a critical condition.